tldr-pages/tldr/pages/common/htop.md

 # htop

-> An interactive process viewer for Unix
+> An interactive process viewer for Unix.
 > More Information: <https://hisham.hm/htop/>

 - View the list of processes: